MattFuaux/team-12-project/backend/README.md

 ### /authenticate

-Description: Authenticate a pre-existing user.
+Description: Authenticate a pre-existing user and return a valid JWT token.

 Example Request: